 The Honors Advising Office offers many options for meeting with Honors Advisors and accessing advising services.

-You may book a 30-minute advising appointment online or call 413-545-2483 to schedule an advising appointment.
-Students are not assigned to a specific CHC advisor; they may choose from any of the Honors Advisors.
+You may book a 30-minute advising appointment using Navigate or call 413-545-2483 to schedule an advising appointment.
+Students are not assigned to a specific Honors College advisor; they may choose from any of the Honors Advisors.

-Group Advising sessions are mandatory for first-year and sophomore students and are led by an Honors Advisor and a Peer Advising Assistant.
-Each 60-minute session is capped at 10 Honors College students to maximize interactivity, encourage individual questions and concerns, and guide you to understand how to fulfill Honors curriculum requirements.
+Group Advising sessions are mandatory for first-year, sophomore and junior students and are led by an Honors Advisor and a Peer Advising Assistant.
+Each 60-minute session will be held virtually via Zoom and is capped at 10-15 Honors College students to maximize interactivity, encourage individual questions and concerns, and guide you to understand how to fulfill Honors curriculum requirements.

 First-Year Group Advising Sessions explain the curriculum, Breadth of Study requirements, and Honors course options, showcase Honors Advising benefits and campus resources, introduce the Honors Thesis and how to cultivate academic relationships with faculty members, and assist with registering for classes for the next semester.